Lindsey Wilson College logo

 • Accredited by the Southern Association of Colleges and Schools since 1951, ensuring high academic standards.

-• Features over $100 million in campus improvements during the 2000s, including new science, sports, and health facilities.
+• Underwent over $100 million in campus transformations in the 2000s, including a new science center, sports park, and health & wellness center.

 Timeline